 Images are some of the heaviest elements on a web page that require a considerable amount of processing power and time to display.

 Every website is hosted on a server that contains all the files and elements of the website.
 Each time you type in the URL for a website, your web browser downloads the elements from the server and displays the same to you.
 Each element is measured in bytes.
 So the more the elements on a website, the more number of bytes the web browser has to download before displaying the website.
-This translates to longer loading time.
+This translates to a longer loading time.

 To reduce the time it takes for the web browser to download the data from the website server, it is ideal to reduce the size of the elements of a website.
 Elements typically contain your texts, images, videos, other graphic elements, style codes, website codes, and so on.
 Images and videos are the heaviest/biggest files that need to be downloaded.